ractivejs/ractivejs.github.io/docs/api.md

 * `handler (Function)`: The callback function for the event.
 * `once (boolean)`: Use `ractive.once()` rather than `ractive.on()` to subscribe the listener, meaning that the handler will only be called the first time the event is fired and then it will be unsubscribed.

-`on` event listeners may subscribe to any instance event, including lifecycle events _after_ `construct`.
+`on` event listeners may subscribe to any instance event, including lifecycle events.
 When a sublcass created with `Ractive.extend()` is passed an `on` hash, then any further subclasses or instances created with an `on` hash will be combined.
 Any superclass event handlers are installed first following the inheritance hierarchy, and finally, any instance event handlers are installed.